 "Who opened the drapes, Tomas?"
 He didn't call him 'Dad' ,wouldn't call him that word.
 He wasn't acting like a dad.
 A dad would've done whatever he could have to protect his son.

 The sound of soft footsteps approaching distracted them both, the still the cloud remained.

 Then a voice broke in.
 Stern, full of warning and so familiar.
 Vikas.
 "Vladamir, you shouldn't use such disrespectful tone with your father."
 The silence returned and after some time, harsh reality hit Vlad, nearly knocking him over.

 "It was you..."
 He moved his eyes full of wondering belief to Vikas.
 He looked back to Tomas.
 "You killed my mother.
 Vikas opened the drapes and... you both killed my mom."
 Vikas softened his tone.
 "She was just a human, Mahlyenky Dyavol.
 Besides, it was for the good of the cause."
 To Vlad's horror, his father nodded in agreement.
 "You killed my mom!"
 He shoved his father, but Tomas didn't even flinch.

-"No one can steal your Pravus powers and you just have.
+"No one can steal your Pravus powers until you have fully developed them and you just have.
 So isn't my timing remarkable?"

 Tomas merely smiled.
 "You will break, my son," He whispered.
 "We have our ways."

 A cruel hateful expression crossed Tomas's eyes.
 "You have a choice to make, my son.
 Kill Otis now and I will let Nelly live.
 Don't kill him and I will drain every drop before your eyes.

 Vlad looked from Nelly to Otis in shock.
 "But...Why?"
 He asked.
 Tomas's voice sounded deeper.
 "Because it amuses me.
 Now choose or I shall choose for you."